Complete List of Google Search Operators and How to Use Them

 21. The operator define:

-The operator define: makes Google work as a dictionary. define: followed by a word will return the explanation and meaning of that word.
+The operator define: makes Google work like a dictionary. define: followed by a word will return the explanation and meaning of that word.
 Only works for English words.

 22. The operator author: